 - 1. All inquiries regarding the suitability of the research topic must be made by the U.S. applicant(s) to the relevant program directors at NSF.
 BSF will not respond to any query regarding topic eligibility. - 2.
 All BSF regulations regarding eligibility of the Israeli applicant(s) and NSF regulations regarding the U.S. applicant(s) will apply to this program. - 3.
-An Israeli scientist is allowed to submit one NSF-BSF proposal per year (1 Oct 30 Sept). - 4.
-Israeli scientists with an active NSF-BSF grant are allowed to submit an additional application to any of the participating NSF programs only during the last year of their current NSF-BSF grant. - 5.
-Israeli and US applicants are allowed to simultaneously submit proposals that have various degrees of similarity, to both a participating NSF program and to the regular BSF program.
-In the event that significantly similar applications are recommended for an award, only the one recommended for an NSF-BSF award will be funded.
+Each Israeli scientist is now permitted to submit up to two NSF-BSF applications each academic year (1 Oct 30 Sept.).
+In any case, at any given time an Israeli scientist can only be involved in two proposals/grants simultaneously.